-For several years, Fiat’s board worked closely with Alejandro De Tomaso, a man known for his stubbornness and robust character.
-However, Fiat took over full management of Maserati in 1993.
+For a number of years, the Fiat board collaborated closely with Alejandro De Tomaso, a man renowned for his obstinate nature and strong character.
+Nevertheless, in 1993, Fiat assumed full control over Maserati's management.

 Created With a Goal